johnandersen777/johnandersen777.github.io/content/about.md

 permalink = "/about/"
 +++

-Hello Entity of the Internet!
+👋🫖☕🎩 Hello Entity of the Internet! 🥳🕟🕐

+All content here is released into the public domain (Unlicense / CC0 1.0)

 This page hopefully helps you find whatever context you're looking for about the publisher of the content on this site.